 Military Withdrawal

 Student on active or reserve duty in U.S. Military received orders compelling withdrawal.
-Upon verification of orders, enrollment does NOT count in maximum number of enrollments nor withdrawals
+Upon verification of orders, enrollment does not count in maximum number of enrollments nor withdrawals.

 The District shall develop and implement a mechanism to allow it to properly monitor course repetition.